paulgazz/superc/README.md

+# Repository has been moved to https://github.com/appleseedlab/superc/

+Please see <https://github.com/appleseedlab/superc/> for the latest work on SuperC.
+This repository has been archived.

 # xtc

 A clone of the xtc project including SuperC and Kmax.
 The main homepage for xtc is http://www.cs.nyu.edu/xtc/, where past versions and links to publications can be found.